deepak-kumar-da/data_warehouse_with_sql_project/README.md

 ### About Me
 Hi There, I am Deepak Kumar.
 I am a data analyst enthusiast passionate about data analytics, business intelligence and solving real world problems through data driven insights.
-Scope: Focus on the latest dataset only; historization of data is not required.
-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.